-The Holy month of Ramadhan is the most important month of the Islamic calendar as this is when Muslims observe sawm (the fast).
-However, as significant as Ramadhan as a whole is to the Islamic community, there is one night that is held above all others – Laylat al-Qadr, otherwise known as the Night of Power.
+The Holy month of Ramadan is the most important month of the Islamic calendar as this is when Muslims observe sawm (the fast).
+However, as significant as Ramadan as a whole is to the Islamic community, there is one night that is held above all others – Laylat al-Qadr, otherwise known as the Night of Power.

 This is the night that the Holy Qur’an was first revealed to the Prophet Muhammad (PBUH) and, as such, all rewards and blessings are greatly multiplied.
-The Night of Power is widely believed to fall on the 27th night of Ramadhan, although some scholars state that Laylat al-Qadr could fall on any of the odd-numbered nights during the last 10 nights of Ramadhan [link to Last 10 Nights page].
+The Night of Power is widely believed to fall on the 27th night of Ramadhan, although some scholars state that Laylat al-Qadr could fall on any of the odd-numbered nights during the last 10 nights of Ramadan.

 Because of the rewards and blessings associated with this night, which are multiplied by that of a thousand months, this is the most popular time for Muslims to pay their charitable obligations.
 This includes both Zakat ul-Fitr (or Fitrana) and Zakat.

-Assuming the month of Ramadhan starts on the evening of Monday 12 April [link to When is Ramadhan?
-Page], Laylat al-Qadr (27th night of Ramadhan) will fall on Saturday 8 May.
-This means that the last 10 nights of Ramadhan fall between Monday 3 May and Wednesday 12 May, during which time Muslims may wish to spread out their donations.
+Assuming the month of Ramadan starts on the evening of Friday 1st April, Laylat al-Qadr (27th night of Ramadhan) will fall on Wednesday 27th April.
+This means that the last 10 nights of Ramadan fall between Wednesday 20th April and Friday 29th April, during which time Muslims may wish to spread out their donations.

 There are several different types of charity that Muslims may choose to give on the Night of Power.
-Fitrana, which must be paid during the month of Ramadhan and before the start of the Eid prayers [link to Celebrating Eid page], is one such obligatory payment that is likely to be given on Laylat al-Qadr while Zakat is another payment that can be paid on this night.
+Zakat ul-Fitr or Fitrana, which must be paid during the month of Ramadan and before the start of the Eid prayers, is one such obligatory payment that is likely to be given on Laylat al-Qadr while Zakat is another payment that can be paid on this night.
 Zakat, unlike Fitrana (or Zakat ul-Fitr), can be paid at any point of the year as long as the person qualifies to make their payment (which is at the point their wealth exceeds the nisab threshold).

 Sadaqah Jariyah, an act of charity that continues to give after you have left this world, for which you expect nothing in return, may also be given on the Night of Power and will yield increased rewards and blessings.
 An example of Sadaqah Jariyah is to plant a tree that will grow long after you are gone, or supporting an orphaned child so that they may receive an education and spread the good word of Allah (SWT).